Mandarin Chinese

-Mandarin is by far the largest of the seven or ten Chinese dialect groups; it is spoken by 70 percent of all Chinese speakers over a large geographical area that stretches from Yunnan in the southwest to Xinjiang in the northwest and Heilongjiang in the northeast.
-This is generally attributed to the greater ease of travel and communication in the North China Plain compared to the more mountainous south, combined with the relatively recent spread of Mandarin to frontier areas.
-The second most spoken is Yue ("Cantonese" because it includes the Cantonese variety).
+Mandarin (/ˈmændərɪn/ MAN-dər-in; 官话 (官話, Guānhuà, officials' speech)) is the largest branch of the Sinitic languages.
+Mandarin varieties are spoken by 70 percent of all Chinese speakers over a large geographical area that stretches from Yunnan in the southwest to Xinjiang in the northwest and Heilongjiang in the northeast.
+Its spread is generally attributed to the greater ease of travel and communication in the North China Plain compared to the more mountainous south, combined with the relatively recent spread of Mandarin to frontier areas.

+Many varieties of Mandarin, such as those of the Southwest (including Sichuanese) and the Lower Yangtze, are not mutually intelligible with the Beijing dialect (or are only partially intelligible).
+Nevertheless, Mandarin as a group is often placed first in lists of languages by number of native speakers (with nearly one billion).
+Because Mandarin originated in North China and most Mandarin varieties are found in the north, the group is sometimes referred to as Northern Chinese (北方話 (北方话, Běifānghuà, northern speech)).

 Most Mandarin varieties have four tones.
 The final stops of Middle Chinese have disappeared in most of these varieties, but some have merged them as a final glottal stop.
-Many Mandarin varieties, including the Beijing dialect, retain retroflex initial consonants, which have been lost in southern varieties of Chinese.
+Many Mandarin varieties, including that of Beijing, retain retroflex initial consonants, which have been lost in southern Chinese languages.

-The Chinese capital has been within the Mandarin-speaking area for most of the last millennium, making these dialects very influential.
+The capitals of China have been within the Mandarin-speaking area for most of the last millennium, making these dialects very influential.
 Some form of Mandarin has served as a lingua franca for government officials and the courts since the 14th century.
-By the early 20th century, a standard form based on the Beijing dialect, with elements from other Mandarin dialects, was adopted as the national language.
-Standard Mandarin Chinese is the official language of the People's Republic of China and Taiwan, as well as one of the four official languages of Singapore.
-It is also used as one of the official languages of the United Nations.
+In the early 20th century, a standard form based on the Beijing dialect, with elements from other Mandarin varieties, was adopted as the national language.
+Standard Chinese is the official language of China and Taiwan, one of four official languages of Singapore and one of six official languages of the United Nations.
 Recent increased migration from Mandarin-speaking regions of China and Taiwan has now resulted in the language being one of the more frequently used varieties of Chinese among Chinese diaspora communities.
-It is also the most commonly taught Chinese variety.
+It is also the most commonly taught Chinese language.